silshack/spring2016/syllabus.markdown

 Students should attend every class and give it their undivided attention.
 Use of non-coding websites or social features is prohibited.
 There will be many opportunities for interaction, but during class time please pay attention.
 Students that do not follow this will be asked to leave class.

+If you must miss class please let me know as soon as possible, check the class website for any class notes I post that day, and contact a fellow student for a recap.
+You will still be responsible for any in-class exercises completed that day.

 ### Late Work

 In general, lateness is not tolerated in the professional world, and that's the same standard I’m holding you to.
 Late work without prior approval will not be accepted.
 Exceptions will be rare.
 Contact me as soon as you think you may have difficulty meeting a deadline with your rationale for an extension.
 Turning work in early is good for all involved, for this class and your career beyond, so start early.